AndyMacDroo/dbchaos/README.md

 ## Running Tests

-You can run the client tests with:
+You can run the unit tests with:

 ```shell script
 docker-compose up